Tutorial | Dataiku apps#

 Create a new app instance#

-It’s important to recognize the difference between the parent Dataiku project and the child instance of the Dataiku application that we just created.
-Let’s browse available Dataiku applications, and then create a new app instance to make sure this is clear.
+It’s important to recognize the difference between the parent Dataiku project and the child instance of the Dataiku app that you just created.
+Let’s browse available Dataiku apps, and then create a new app instance to make sure this is clear.

-1. From the top navigation bar, open the Applications (waffle) menu, and select Applications to browse Dataiku applications available on your instance.
+1. From the top navigation bar, open the waffle (Waffle icon.) menu, and select Dataiku Apps to browse Dataiku apps available on your instance.

-2. Select Export transactions data to return to the application’s home.
+2. Select Export transactions data to navigate to the app’s home.

 3. Click Create App Instance.